What is an email list cleaning tool?

 4. Clearout

-Clearout provides bulk cleaning and real-time verification with AI-powered confidence scoring.
+Clearout provides bulk cleaning and real-time verification with confidence scoring that uses machine learning to assess deliverability likelihood across multiple verification signals.
 The platform runs syntax validation, domain checks, MX record verification, and SMTP mailbox confirmation.

 Each verified address receives a confidence score indicating the likelihood of successful delivery based on multiple verification signals.
 The Google Sheets add-on is a practical differentiator for smaller teams that manage contact lists in spreadsheets rather than a CRM; it allows verification directly inside the spreadsheet without file uploads or exports, which reduces friction for teams that haven't yet built a formal data hygiene workflow.